veersh31/QuantPilot-fw/DEPLOYMENT_GUIDE.md

 Once deployed, your QuantPilot application will be:
 - ✅ Accessible worldwide via HTTPS
+- ✅ Secured with Supabase authentication
+- ✅ User portfolios persisted in PostgreSQL database
 - ✅ Automatically scaled based on traffic
 - ✅ Continuously deployed on every push
 - ✅ Production-ready and secure